andersonopt/website/content/solutions/prospect.md

 ### Quickly move into new markets

-Traditionally, moving into a new market can take a few weeks to find all the right data.
-With AO Prospect, you can move into a new market in a day.
+Traditionally, moving into a new market can take a few weeks to find all the right data; with AO Prospect, you can move into a new market in a day.

 {{< /column >}} {{< /block >}} {{< block "grid-2 wrap pb-3" >}} {{< column "v-center" >}}